Acute Cruciate Ligament (ACL) Injury Prevention

 One of the most common knee injuries is a tear in the anterior cruciate ligament (ACL).
 Not only does it happen frequently, but an ACL tear can create tremendous difficulties whether you are a professional athlete or a weekend warrior.
 The Mount Sinai Department of Orthopedics can help.
 Following are some useful tips on how to prevent ACL tears and injuries:

-- Always warm-up to get your blood circulating to support your muscles and joints before you start games, practices, or any physical activities.
+- Warm-up: Get your blood circulating and support your muscles and joints before starting any practices, games, or physical activities.

-- Balance is a key to your avoiding injury.
-Many injuries occur when you are off-balance.
-Practice exercises that increase your agility and help you to jump and land safely.
+- Balance exercises: Many injuries occur when you are off balance.
+Practice exercises that increase your agility and help you jump and land safely.

-- Get enough rest.
-Getting adequate sleep, taking rest days, and alternating difficult workouts are important in decreasing your risk of injury.
+- Listen to your body: Pain is a warning signal.
 If you experience pain or sustain an injury, stop and seek medical attention.